-2. Upon receipt of the claim, a case manager at Liberty Mutual will establish three points of contact with the employee, NYU, and the treating physician(s).
+2. Upon receipt of the claim, a case manager at Lincoln Financial will establish three points of contact with the employee, NYU, and the treating physician(s).
 The information gathered as part of this process will be used to make an initial decision on the claim.

-3. If the claim is approved, the employee will be informed accordingly, and a case manager at Liberty Mutual will contact the treating physician(s) and employee on an ongoing basis to determine continued eligibility for benefits and/or to coordinate a successful return to work.
+3. If the claim is approved, the employee will be informed accordingly, and a case manager at Lincoln Financial will contact the treating physician(s) and employee on an ongoing basis to determine continued eligibility for benefits and/or to coordinate a successful return to work.

-4. If the claim is denied, Liberty Mutual will inform the employee accordingly.
+4. If the claim is denied, Lincoln Financial will inform the employee accordingly.

 An employee who receives health insurance from the University is entitled to the continuation of that group health insurance coverage while receiving statutory short-term disability benefits as if he or she had continued to work.
 The employee must continue to make any normal contributions to the cost of the health insurance premiums.